 Ensuring openness and comprehensive stakeholder engagement.

-The Chief Constable has set out the Constabulary’s purpose and six key areas of focus.
-The clear strategic aims of which are communicated on the Constabulary’s website and through various communications.
-This provides an operating model for business planning and is informed by various departmental and partnership strategies and priorities.
-The image below shows the purpose in the centre surrounded by the six key areas of focus:
+The Chief Constable has set out the Constabulary’s priorities.
+The clear strategic aims of which are communicated on the Constabulary’s website and through communications to personnel.
+This provides an operating model for business planning and is informed by departmental and partnership strategies and priorities.
+The image below shows the priorities:

-The Constabulary has a clear governance framework for corporate decision making.
+The Constabulary has a clear governance framework for corporate decision-making.
 Operational decision making is covered by standard practices and the use of decision logs.
 Corporate decisions are made at meetings that record key decisions and actions.
 Financial authorisations are recorded in the finance system and often supported by emails.
 It should be noted that some decisions that affect the Constabulary are made by the Police and Crime Commissioner.
-Police and Crime Commissioner decisions have clear guidance and protocols on decision making and templates for decision reports.
+Police and Crime Commissioner decisions have clear guidance and protocols on decision-making and templates for decision reports.
 All decisions are published, albeit that consideration is given to redacting some elements where this is necessary and proportionate.

-Public consultation to inform decision making is undertaken where warranted.
+Public consultation to inform decision-making is undertaken where warranted.
 The Constabulary has access to consultation undertaken by the Police and Crime Commissioner as well as systematic data gathered from surveying of victims and the wider public.
 Social media provides further opportunities to engage and survey members of the public.
-Other consultation is undertaken such as via the Joint Audit Committee, Independent Advisory Group, Ethics Committee and local consultations.
+Other consultation is undertaken such as via the Joint Audit Committee, Independent Advisory Group and local consultations.

 Defining outcomes in terms of sustainable economic, social and environmental benefits.

-The strategic aims set out in the purpose and six areas of focus underpin the Constabulary’s overarching ambitions for delivering positive economic, social and environmental outcomes under the purpose of ensuring Safer Communities for Hampshire and the Isle of Wight.
-The Constabulary must also have regard to the Police and Crime Plan, which also sets out the Police and Crime Commissioner’s vision, priorities and mission.
-The operational delivery against the Safer Purpose and Six areas of focus is tracked through the Force Performance Group held by the Deputy Chief Constable and the Police and Crime Commissioner holds the Chief Constable to account on a regular basis for the exercise of the functions of the Chief Constable and the functions of people under the direction and control of the Chief Constable (section 1.7, PRSRA 2011).
+The strategic aims set out in the priorities underpin the Constabulary’s overarching ambitions for delivering positive economic, social and environmental outcomes to better ensure that Hampshire and the Isle of Wight is safe for everyone.
+The Constabulary must also have regard to the Police and Crime Plan, which sets out the Police and Crime Commissioner’s vision, priorities and mission.
+The operational delivery is tracked through the Force Performance Group held by the Deputy Chief Constable and the Police and Crime Commissioner holds the Chief Constable to account on a regular basis for the exercise of the functions of the Chief Constable and the functions of people under the direction and control of the Chief Constable (section 1.7, PRSRA 2011).
 The Chief Constable maintains operational independence.

 Determining the interventions necessary to optimise the achievement of the intended outcomes.

 Clear guidance and protocols exist for decision making and the involvement of legal and finance officers in all significant decisions of the Constabulary ensures that decisions are only made after relevant options have been weighed and associated risks assessed.
 Details of the guidance and protocols are set out in the Scheme of Corporate Governance.

+The Constabulary’s Force Performance Group oversees key performance delivery and agrees actions where necessary to improve performance.
+The Force Change Board oversees projects that aim to enhance delivery of the priorities or mitigate emerging risks to delivery.

-Equality Impact Assessments (EIAs) are used to assess the impact of significant proposals and to inform decision making.
+Equality Impact Assessments (EIAs) are used to assess the impact of significant proposals and to inform decision-making.

-The budget setting process is well established and ultimately the budget is set by the Police and Crime Commissioner after proposals on the council tax precept are consulted upon with the public and scrutinised in public by the Police and Crime Panel.
+The budget setting process is well established.
+Ultimately, the budget is set by the Police and Crime Commissioner after proposals on the council tax precept are consulted upon with the public and scrutinised in public by the Police and Crime Panel.
 The budget is set in the context of achieving the Police and Crime Plan and the purpose of the Constabulary.

-A medium term financial strategy, capital programme and reserves strategy is updated each year together with relevant resource forecasts and takes full account of the changing regulatory, environmental, demographic and economic factors that impact on the financial environment in which the Constabulary operates.
+A medium term financial strategy, capital programme and reserves strategy is updated each year together with relevant resource forecasts.
+It takes full account of the changing regulatory, environmental, demographic and economic factors that impact on the financial environment in which the Constabulary operates.